SafarMirek/bachelor_thesis/README.md

 ```shell
 python3 show_layer_configuration.py --run <nsga_run_log_dir> [--per-channel] [--symmetric]
 ```
-This scripts allows you to choose between best found configurations and then show you bit-width for each layer.
+This script allows you to choose between best-found configurations and then shows you the bit-width for each layer.